 During one of the many lulls in filming, David Lynch was able to produce the short film The Amputee (1974), taking advantage of the AFI's wish to test new film stock before committing to bulk purchases.
 The short piece starred Catherine E. Coulson, who continued working with Lynch as a technician on this film.

 The large concrete structure that Henry walks into at the start of the film is the lower portion of the East 4th Street overpass in Los Angeles, where it crosses Sante Fe Avenue to fly over railroad tracks.

 During Henry's visit to Mary's parents house, it is mentioned that he is a printer at "LaPelle's factory".
 This is a name check of Rodger Lapelle, a Philadelphia gallery owner that employed David Lynch as a printer and engraver in the early seventies.

-The floor seen un the lobby in Henry's appartment Is the exact same used in the red room in Twin Peaks (1990), a TV show also created by David Lynch.
-This Is no surprise since un that TV show, Lynch borrowed from His previous films.
-Mostly from Eraserhead (1977) and Blue Velvet (1986).
+The floor seen in the lobby in Henry's appartment is a smaller version of the exact same used in the red room in Twin Peaks (1990).
+David Lynch often borrowed from his previous films with this series, mostly Eraserhead (1977) and Blue Velvet (1986).